Music

-Let’s be honest: the thought of working out often fills me with dread.
-But finding the weirdest ways to get sweaty?
+Let’s be honest: the thought of working out fills us all with dread.
+But finding the fun ways to get sweaty?
 Now that’s an exercise plan I can get behind.

-Forget treadmills and boring gym routines — Columbus is hiding some of the quirkiest fitness options that’ll make you question if you’re really working out or just living out a midlife crisis.
+Forget treadmills and boring gym routines — Columbus is hiding some of the quirkiest and most enjoyable fitness options that’ll make you question if you’re really working out or just living out a fever dream that ends with you getting in shape.

 Ready to sweat outside the box?
 Let’s get into it.